rohmanhm/verr/README.md

 ```

 ## Usage
-From your terminal run **verr** with the second arguments with bin name.
+From your terminal run **verr**, followed the second arguments with bin name.
 ```bash
 verr binname
 ```